crankynetman/camping-resources/recipes/breakfast-omelette/README.md

 ## References

 * This idea is definitely not my own, and this was based off the recipe [here](https://www.trail.recipes/recipes/steamed-spinach-omelette/).
-A friend introduced me to this and most of the deviations here from the recipe are thanks to her!
+A friend introduced me to this, and most of the deviations here from the recipe are thanks to her!
 * Harmony House has lots of great dehydrated veggies that work well for this recipe and others.
 [Here's](https://www.harmonyhousefoods.com/Dried-Vegetables_c_1.html) their main store page for dehydrated veggies.